-Now, therefore, in consideration of the inducements, covenants, agreements, and conditions herein contained, the Parties agree as follows:
+Now, therefore, in consideration of the independent, covenants, agreements, and conditions herein contained, the Parties agree as ollows:

 Section 1.
-Purpose/OAG Approval.
+Purpose/OAG Approx

-1.1 Purpose.
-The purpose of this OCC is for Outside Counsel to provide legal services to Agency, as described in Addendum A. Outside Counsel and Agency understand and agree to the OAG's continuing authority and right to expand or limit the scope of legal services provided by Outside Counsel to Agency.

-1.2 OAG Approval.
-The Texas Attorney General's, or his Designee's, signature on this OCC represents the OAG's approval of Outside Counsel serving as legal counsel to Agency during the term of, and for the purposes expressed in, this OCC.
-Consistent with Section 402.0212 of the Texas Government Code, the OAG may withdraw, modify, or expand this approval at any time.
+- 1.1 Purpose.
+Outside Cot as a shall provide legal services to Agency, as described in Addendum A. Outside Counsel and Agency understand and agree to the OAG's continuing authority and right to expand a plainit the scope of legal services provided by Outside Counsel to Agency. - 1.2 OAG A prova The Texas Attorney General's, or his Designee's, signature on this OCC represents the OAC's approval of Outside Counsel serving as legal counsel to Agency during the term of, and for the purposes expressed in, this OCC.
+Consistent with Section 402.0212 of the Texas Government Code, the OAG may withdraw, modify, or expand this approval at any time. - 1.2.1 Litigation.

-1.2.1 Litigation.
 Outside Counsel shall not represent Agency in any litigation unless Addendum A specifically and unambiguously authorizes litigation in a particular matter.
-If Addendum A does not specifically authorize Outside Counsel's representation of Agency in a particular litigation matter and Agency requires such representation, Agency must request litigation authority from the OAG and submit a new Outside Counsel Contract to the OAG for approval before filing or responding to litigation matters.
+If Addendum A does not specifically authorize Outside Counsel's representation of Agency in a particular litigation matter and Agency requires such representation, Agency must request and receive OAG approval of a new Outside Counsel Contract for litigation, before filing or responding to litigation matters.
 If Addendum A specifically authorizes litigation in a particular matter, Outside Counsel has the duty to promptly notify Agency and the OAG of the desirability or likelihood of an appeal.

-1.2.2 Appellate Matters.
-Irrespective of any authorization to engage in litigation in this OCC, or in a writing outside of this OCC, Outside Counsel is not authorized to proceed on any appeal, in any capacity, whether interlocutory or otherwise, whether as appellant, appellee, respondent, applicant, or otherwise, without first obtaining the written permission of the Texas Attorney General, First Assistant Attorney General, or Solicitor General.

-1.2.3 OAG Review of Outside Counsel Invoice and Release of Payment.
-In addition to approval from the OAG to contract for legal services, Outside Counsel invoices must be reviewed and approved by the OAG pursuant to Subsection 402.0212(b) of the Texas Government Code and Title 1, Chapter 57 of the Texas Administrative Code.
+- 1.2.2 Appellate Matters.
+Irrespective of any authorization to engage in litigation in this OCC, or in a writing outside of this OCC, Outside Counsel is not authorized to proceed on any appeal, in any capacity, whether interlocutory or otherwise, whether as appellant, appellee, respondent, applicant, or otherwise, without first obtaining the written permission of the Texas Attorney General, First Assistant Attorney General, or Solicitor General. - 1.2.3 Prohibited Subject Matters.
+Outside Counsel is only permitted to represent or advise Agency in "environmental, social, and/or governance" (ESG) type matters or "diversity, equity, and/or inclusion" (DEI) type matters if expressly authorized in Addendum A and only in compliance with state laws as reflected in the written certifications identified in Addendum C. - 1.2.4 OAG Review of Outside Counsel Invoice and Release of Payment.
+In addition to approval from the OAG to contract for legal services, unless the OAG has greated an exemption, Outside Counsel invoices must be reviewed and approved by the OAG pursuant to Subsection 402.0212(b) of the Texas Government Code and Title 1, Chapter 57 of the Texas Administrative Code prior to issuance of any payment by Agency 10 Octside Counsel.

 Section 2.
 OCC Term.

+This OCC shall commence terminate

+(he reinafter "O CC Ten. "). r less ter minate ed earl ier pursuar it to

-This OCC shall commence on, and shall terminate on , (hereinafter "OCC Term"), unless terminated earlier pursuant to Section 7 of this OCC.
-The OCC Term may not be extended except by amendment pursuant to Section 9.12 of this OCC.
+Section 7 of this OCC.
+The OC C Term mg not be extende d excep t by ai mendm ent pursuar nt to

+Section 8.12 of this OCC. • •

 Section 3.
-Obligations of Outside Counsel.
+Obligations of Outcode Counsel.